TheMysteriousButton/untitled-javascript-audio-library/README.md

 - sounds with custom frequency and frequency patterns
 - sounds with custom waveforms
 - fourier transforms and inverse fourier transforms
-- soundtracks that can be easily played and exported and imported
+- soundtracks that can be easily played and exported and imported      (not implemented)
+- easy editing of those soundtracks                                    (partly implemented}